DonSchenck/vac-seen-todb/README.md

 # vac-seen-todb
-Subscribes to "Vaccination" events in Kafka and persists them to a PostGreSQL database using Marten
+Subscribes to "Vaccination" events in Kafka and persists them to a PostgreSQL database using Marten ([https://martendb.io/](https://martendb.io/)).

+This project requires that the Vaccination Event Generator project has first been implemented.
+Here is a list of the prerequisites and/or requirements for this (vac-seen-todb) project:

+## Prerequisites and Requirements

 ## Create PostgreSQL instance